Obscuretone/obscuretone.github.io/public/posts/en/cyber_tourdefrance.md

 If those systems do not scale, AI does not create a clean productivity gain.
 It creates queueing pressure.

-The failure mode is not dramatic.
-It looks ordinary:
+The resulting failure mode looks ordinary:

 1. pull requests get larger
 2. reviewers skim more